Wilbury Stratton's Executive Search Process

 What is Executive Search?

-Staff turnover is a business certainty.
+Turnover is a business certainty.
 But what marks out the best companies is how speedily and efficiently they respond to each new hiring need.
 Conversely, delay in hiring – or, worse, rushing to hire the wrong person – can have deeply damaging consequences.

 At Wilbury Stratton, we know how to de-risk recruitment and ensure our clients identify, attract and retain the best available talent in the shortest possible time.
 We have demonstrated this by placing hundreds of candidates at Director-level and above into some of the world’s most prestigious organisations.

 Each retained search starts with a thorough identification of the relevant candidate pool.
-We then engage directly with the market via lengthy telephone calls and face-to-face meetings.
+We then engage directly with the market via lengthy conversations and face-to-face meetings.
 This allows us to ‘sell’ the client proposition and make clear, fully benchmarked judgements on each candidate.
 The result is invariably the same: a compelling shortlist, prodigious amounts of market intelligence and a successful hire.

 - Agree with the client the defining features of the search; these will include the requirements of the role; the skill-set and personality traits of an ‘ideal’ candidate; how best to sell the opportunity; and the list of target organisations.
 We would also seek to understand any ‘lateral’ intelligence that our client requires as a by-product of our engagement with the candidate demographic